MicrosoftDocs/azure-docs/articles/cosmos-db/synapse-link-power-bi.md

 ## Model views over containers with Power BI

-Next open the Power BI desktop and connect to the SQL on-demand endpoint by using the following steps:
+Next open the Power BI desktop and connect to the Synapse SQL serverless endpoint by using the following steps:

 1. Open the Power BI Desktop application.
 Select **Get data** and select **more**.